-Wonderful things can emerge from isolation.
+Wonderful things, like Theatre in the Bush, can emerge from isolation.
 Just ask Brian Fidler about the summer he came up with the idea of Ramshackle Theatre’s Theatre in the Bush, which turns 10 this year.
 The popular multi-disciplinary show takes place every fall on the property Fidler shares with his family.

 “Theatre in the Bush began when our youngest son, Jacob, was just a baby and I had taken a lot of time off,” Fidler says.
 “I was just around the house for summer and hanging around with him and trying to get him to sleep.
 And so it was interesting because it was a time of isolation for me.
 I found myself walking around the property here and looking at spots and thinking ‘That would make a great spot for a little show.’”